carmelo0x63/Fluffing-clouds/K3s/README.md

 ----

 ### Experiments in K3s
 Our cluster has just been deployed.
-Nothing is running in the users namespaces:
+Nothing is running in the user namespaces:
 ```
 $ kubectl get pods -o wide
 No resources found in default namespace.